schreiaj/intro_to_fsm/README.md

 So, what is an FSM?
 It's a really fancy way of saying "a bunch of states and ways to move between them."
 No, really, that's all it is.
 Let's model a really bad mechanical student working on the bot with a simple FSM:

-We've got a collection of states for the, [:working, :not_working], a way of transitioning from :not_working to :working (:hit_with_hammer), and a way of transitioning from :working to :not_working (:give_to_software).
+We've got a collection of states for the system, [:working, :not_working], a way of transitioning from :not_working to :working (:hit_with_hammer), and a way of transitioning from :working to :not_working (:give_to_software).

 So, let's just assume we get the robot and it is :not_working, we can do a bunch of actions to the robot, but the only one that will change its state is :hit_with_hammer.
 Given that input the state machine will transition to :working.
 From there we can do a lot with it, but the only thing that causes a state transition is :give_to_software.
 So we do that and we're back to :not_working.